-3.2.211.8 RECEIPTS FROM PROVIDING ACCOMMODATIONS
+3.2.211.8 RECEIPTS FROM PROVIDING ACCOMMODATIONS:

-A. Change of name of facility: The operator of a hotel, motel, rooming house, campground, guest ranch, trailer park or other facility which operates in a manner similar to the listed facilities may not, by merely changing the name of the facility, qualify for the deduction granted by Section 7-9-53 NMSA 1978.
+A. Change of name of facility: The nature of the property determines whether the deduction allowed by Section 7-9-53 NMSA 1978 applies.
+The operator of a hotel, motel, rooming house, campground, guest ranch, trailer park or other facility which operates in a manner similar to the listed facilities may not, by merely changing the name of the facility, qualify for the deduction granted by Section 7-9-53 NMSA 1978.

-B. Rental of space for less than one month:
+B. Receipts from leasing of a space for less than one month: